 “Mistress Naleen, I’ll be over here if you need me.”
-Her teacher gave her a smile before sidestepping towards a shop to peruse the displays on the window, leaving her alone with the older girl.
+Her teacher gave her a smile before sidestepping toward a shop to peruse the displays on the window, leaving her alone with the older girl.

 “Outdoor class with your educator?”
 The older girl asked.

-“Yea… economics.” she replied.
-“What are you doing here?” she asked the older girl.
+“Yea… economics.”
+She replied.
+“What are you doing here?”
+She asked the older girl.

 Jillian Varath, the eldest daughter of the Varath house.

-Their parents worked together on many transactions pertaining to trade, and for the welfare of Ferrent, so they’ve met each other many times along with the younger sister Sylvia.
+Their parents worked together on many transactions pertaining to trade and for the welfare of Ferrent, so they’ve met each other many times along with the younger sister Sylvia.

-Naleen herself really liked the Varath sisters.
+Naleen herself liked the Varath sisters.
 Being the sole daughter of the Ravon house, she envied the two.

-“Out shopping for lunch.” the older girl grinned again.
+“Out shopping for lunch.”
+The older girl grinned again.

 “Alone?
 Why?
-Where are your maids?”
+Where are your servants?”